minoue/UDIMTextureImporter/README.md

 ## Notes:

-**This early version may still have bugs.
-It is recommended to save the file under a different name and use a new layer.
+**Make sure to save the file under a different name and use a new layer.
 It is not guaranteed to work in all environments.**

 ## Supported textures